luispedro/ngless-benchmark/ngless/README.md

     jug execute

 will generate the file `ngless_benchmark.csv` with the results.
+Note that this will produce very large intermediate files and require ca. 64 GiB of RAM.

 The files `gut.ngl` and `ocean.ngl` contain the full pipelines.
 The variations with names such as `gut0-rtf.ngl` contain parts of the processing.
 The only